 Dr. Ken Froese

 Dr. Froese is an environmental health scientist with more than 22 years of professional experience since completing his PhD in Germany.
 He is designated as a Professional Chemist in Alberta and British Columbia.
 Dr. Froese is the owner and principal consultant of GatePost Risk Analysis; he also an Adjunct professor in Community Health Sciences at the University of Calgary where he teaches Environmental Health.
 Dr. Froese’s experience includes environmental chemistry and drinking water research, teaching, and numerous scientific publications and conference presentations.
 He has led and performed simple to complex risk assessments, critical reviews, research and policy development, serving First Nations, community groups, provincial and federal governments, and various clients in oil and gas, mining, and utilities.
-Dr. Froese approaches community environmental health issues from a broad perspective that combines risk-based methods with systems thinking, because the issues are typically complex and require different solutions for different communities.
+He approaches community environmental health from a broad perspective combining risk-based methods with systems thinking, because the issues are typically complex and require different solutions for different communities.

 Mark Palmer has over thirty years of experience working in the Federal Government.
 He started his career in Yellowknife focusing on water quality issues and has since worked for different departments in various locations on a wide range of national and international environmental issues.
 His work over the last twenty nine years focused on remediation of contaminated sites across Canada’s north.
 He brings to the Board his experience with site and risk assessments, the development of remediation options, regulatory processes, contracting and socio-economic strategies.

 Vision, Mission, Mandate

 The remediation of the Giant Mine site, including the subsurface, is carried out in a manner that is environmentally sound, socially responsible and culturally appropriate.